 Working capital is defined as your current assets minus your current liabilities.
 In other words, it’s the amount of cash (or cash equivalents) that your business has, minus your short-term debt obligations.

-As a business owner, you’re going to have times when working capital is tight, which can be a real issue.
+As a business owner, you’re going to have times when working capital is tight, which can present challenges.
 Working capital enables you to operate your business, allowing you to afford payroll, maintain inventory, and pay for other consistent costs like rent and utility bills.
-Below, we’ll explain some of the benefits a business line of credit can provide to your small business.
+Below, we’ll explain some of the benefits that a business line of credit can provide to your small business.